Why Local Solar + Storage Is a Pillar of the Net-Zero Grid

 This week, we finally left behind a destructive regime that thwarted environmental policy at every turn.
-We exchanged it for a government putting climate experts and clean-energy doers in its highest ranks in a way that no prior administration has done before.
+We exchanged it for a government putting climate experts and clean-energy doers in its highest ranks in a way that no prior administration has ever done before.

 What comes next?